seamuscampbell/ranked-choice-voting/README.md

 # Ranked Choice Voting #

 The issue with proprietary ranked choice voting systems is that there is no way for them to keep a "no endorsement" as a candidate from round to round, as many organizations require.
-This program allows you to designate a candidate that cannot be eliminated (e.g. "no endorsement").
+This program allows you to designate a candidate who cannot be eliminated (e.g. "no endorsement").
+The methodology used is that of a modified Single Transferrable Vote (STV)."

 ## Algorithm ##
 - Put all candidates into a 2-dimensional array with the first dimension being the individual ballot and the second dimension being the order
 - After each round, see who has the most votes at the front of their rankings
 - If a candidate passes the win number (simple majority), remove them from contention
 - If the number of spots for winning candidates is full, stop
-- Otherwise, order the rankings and find the candidate with the fewest number of votes BUT if there is a "protected candidate" (e.g. "No Endorsement"), find the candidate with the second-fewest votes
+- Otherwise, order the rankings and find the candidate with the fewest number of votes, BUT if there is a "protected candidate" (e.g. "No Endorsement"), find the candidate with the second-fewest votes
 - Remove the candidate with the fewest votes from all of the ballots (i.e. every candidate goes up one rank)
-- Continue the process until the number of winners or number of remaining candidates equals the number of maximum winners
+- Continue the process until the number of winners or the number of remaining candidates equals the number of maximum winners
 - If the round has only two candidates left, declare the candidate with the most votes in that round the winner

 ## Implementation ##